timothyleejin/tp/docs/UserGuide.md

 **Example Input:** <br>
 ```
-list
-unfav 1  // removes the 1st person in the address book from favourites
+unfav 1
 ```
+This input removes the 1st person listed in the contact list from favourites.<br><br>
 **Expected Output** <br>
 ```
 Unmarked John Deez from favourites.